studersi/test-4/tutorial-4/README.md

 /etc/ssl/private/ssl-cert-snakeoil.key
 ```

-The names of the files are an indication that this pair is one that should inspire little confidence.
+The names of the files are an indication that this pair is one that shouldn't inspire confidence.
 The browser will then put up a warning about the certificate if it’s being used for a server.

 But they are perfectly fine for an initial attempt at configuration: